VikasHM66/Shoe-Price-Prediction/README.md

 * Predicting shoes price for the customers of Zshoes and deploy with the help of flask.

 ## Problem Statement:
-*Zshoes.com is one of the famous shoe manufacturers of India and has business in almost every country in Asia and Europe.
+Zshoes.com is one of the famous shoe manufacturers of India and has business in almost every country in Asia and Europe.
 They are one of the best choices of all the athletics and they make the best shoes for running.
 Due to pandemic, they are facing a loss as Zshoes are a bit expensive.
 They want to know the correct price of all types of shoes that they are manufacturing so that they won’t face any loss and at the sametime customers also buy the shoes.
-As a machine learning engineer, we have to build a shoe-price prediction app that can predict the correct shoe price by taking inputs like freight_value,payment_type, etc.*
+As a machine learning engineer, we have to build a shoe-price prediction app that can predict the correct shoe price by taking inputs like freight_value,payment_type, etc.

+## Feature details:
+order_item_id: Order id of the shoe. price:price of the shoe(Target)
+freight_value: freight_value of the shoe
+payment_sequential: Sequence of payment payment_type:types of payment
+payment_installments: Installments of payments payment_value:Value of payment

+## Tools and Techniques:
+* python jupyter notebook
+* Exploratory Data Analysis
+* Statistical Analysis and Statistical testing
+* Bivariate and Mutltivariate Analysis
+* Splitting and Scaling the dataset
+* linear and non-linear models
+* cross validation models
+* hyperparameter tuning

+## Libraries used:
+* scikit learn
+* flask
+* pickle
+* numpy
+* pandas
+* seaborn
+* matplotlib